NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Export Assets CSV File
 +++++++++++++++++++++++++++++++++++++++++++++++

 To Export Assets as CSV, select one or more Assets (no assets selected will imply all assets), and click the "Export Assets CSV" button.
 The CSV export will contain the Asset Name, Description, IP, FQDN, MAC, Non-Computing, STIGs, Labels, and Metadata.
 The CSV will also contain the STIGs assigned to each Asset in the Collection.
-This file

 .. thumbnail:: /assets/images/collection-manage-results-export-assets-csv.png
       :width: 50%